bedev2/Grid-Bot-Issues/README.md

 4. [Something Else](https://github.com/bedev2/Grid-Bot-Issues/issues/new)

 # What is this how do I invite the bot to my server?
-1. This bot allows you to interact with the Roblox Grid WCF Service (Roblox.RccService.Arbiter) in a containered environment which then handles RCCService instances and allows you to Render Avatars, Items, Places, Models and alot more you can also execute Roblox lua with no restrictions on what you can execute at all.
+1. This bot allows you to interact with the Roblox Grid WCF Service (Roblox.RccService.Arbiter, Roblox.Thumbnails.Relay, Roblox.Games.Relay) in a containered environment.
+These services such as Roblox.RccService.Arbiter handle multiple RCCService instances.
+2. This bot allows you to Render Avatars, Items, Places, Models and a lot more you can also execute Roblox Lua with no restrictions on what you can execute at all.
 2. You can invite this bot to your server using this [invite](https://discord.com/oauth2/authorize?client_id=900285873252335656&scope=bot&permissions=414531832896) link.

 # My issue was ignored.